gaqzi/reflections/README.md

 If you've spotted an errata and want to fix it, then:

-* Fork the repo and headover to the root directory.
+* Fork the repo and head over to the root directory.
 * Create a feature branch.
 * Update the relevant files in the [content](./content/*) folder.
-The blogs are written in GitHub flavored markdown.
+The blogs are written using GitHub flavored markdown syntax.
 * Push the changes to your fork.
 * Send a pull request against the `master` branch of this repo, and you're done.